 How does it work?

 WhatsApp offers an API to start a WhatsApp thread even if it isn’t saved in your contacts.
-The method works but you have to first open a web browser enter the URL, add the number to the end and then hit go.
+The method works but you have to first open a web browser enter the URL, add the number to the end of the URL and then hit go.
 The page prompts the WhatsApp app to open.
 It’s a simple method but you still have to go through a couple of steps to do it.
 We can automate these steps to a single tap operation using Siri Shortcuts on iOS and Firefox Browser on Android.

 Siri Shortcuts is an amazing addition to the iOS and it helps you automate long and repetitive tasks.
 You can create your own shortcuts or download shortcuts made by other users.
 We’ll use a Siri Shortcut to send a WhatsApp without saving a Contact.